LeDragoX/Win-Debloat-Tools/README.md

 ## ➕ Contributing

+FIRST of all, if have any *questions* or *concerns* about the project, please refer to the [DISCUSSION](https://github.com/LeDragoX/Win-Debloat-Tools/discussions/new/choose) page, not the **ISSUES**, this helps keeping the project organized, thanks!
 Found a *bug* or want a *new feature*?
 You can open a new `Issue` [here](https://github.com/LeDragoX/Win-Debloat-Tools/issues/new/choose).
-Wanting to add improvements or fixes?
+Wanting to add *improvements* or *fixes*?
 Please check out the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## 🤍 Credits